23 Ways to Make Money With a Cargo Van

 GoShare is a delivery service platform enabling businesses and individuals to book carriers to transport goods.
 The types of deliveries you’ll see on GoShare include:

-• Last mile delivery for business customers
+• Last-mile delivery for business customers

 • Store pickups for individuals